JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Recipe:

-1. (Optional) Preheat AeroPress
-2. Add 18g finely ground coffee
+1. Add 18g finely ground coffee
-3. Add 90g of boiled water
+2. Add 90g of boiled water
-4. Stir carefully but a little agressively to make sure all of the coffee is immersed
+3. Stir carefully but a little agressively to make sure all of the coffee is immersed
-5. Screw the filter on and steep for 90s
+4. Screw the filter on and steep for 90s
-6. Put cup on filter and flip the press with the cup
+5. Put cup on filter and flip the press with the cup
-7. Swirl to clear clumped sides
+6. Swirl to clear clumped sides
-8. Sit for 5s
+7. Sit for 5s
-9. Press gently (slowly enough to not create a channel that would underextract)
+8. Press gently (slowly enough to not create a channel that would underextract)
-10. Press til the final end (unlike traditional AeroPress recipe)
+9. Press til the final end (unlike traditional AeroPress recipe)
-11. (Optional) Add 100ml of prepared milk OR 100-160ml of 80°C water to get it closer to a pourover
+10. (Optional) Add 100ml of prepared milk OR 100-160ml of 80°C water to get it closer to a pourover

 ### Regular AeroPress